zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 ---
-description: Provision infrastructure on the cloud.
+description: Orchestrate using cloud resources.
 ---

-# Deploying a Cloud Stack
+# Orchestrating pipelines on the cloud

+Until now, we've only run pipelines locally.
+The next step is get free from our local machines, and transition our pipelines to execute on the cloud.
+This will enable you to run your MLOps pipelines in a cloud environment, leveraging the scalability and robustness that cloud platforms offer.

-The next step is to scale our pipelines to the cloud.
-In order to do this, we need to configure a basic cloud stack in ZenML.
-This typically consists of three key components that we have learned about in the last section:
+In order to do this, we need to get familiar with two more stack components:

 - The [orchestrator](../../stacks-and-components/component-guide/orchestrators/) manages the workflow and execution of your pipelines.
-- The [artifact store](../../stacks-and-components/component-guide/artifact-stores/) is where your pipeline artifacts, such as datasets and models, are stored.
 - The [container registry](../../stacks-and-components/component-guide/container-registries/) is a storage and content delivery system that holds your Docker container images.

-In this chapter, we'll walk you through the process of deploying a basic cloud stack on a public cloud provider.
-This will enable you to run your MLOps pipelines in a cloud environment, leveraging the scalability and robustness that cloud platforms offer.

-## Deploying on a public cloud

-To get a minimal cloud stack running quickly, ZenML integrates with the [MLStacks](https://mlstacks.zenml.io/getting-started/introduction) project.
-Before we begin, ensure you have:

-- An account with your chosen cloud provider.
-- The cloud provider's CLI installed and configured with the necessary permissions.
-- The `zenml` CLI installed and configured on your local machine with the [MLStacks](https://mlstacks.zenml.io/getting-started/introduction) extra (i.e. `pip install "zenml[mlstacks]"`).
-- MLStacks uses Terraform on the backend to manage infrastructure.
-You will need to have Terraform installed.
-Please visit [the Terraform docs](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform) for installation instructions.
-- MLStacks also uses Helm to deploy Kubernetes resources.
-You will need to have Helm installed.
-Please visit [the Helm docs](https://helm.sh/docs/intro/install/#from-script) for installation instructions.
-{% endhint %}

-Then we can start deploying infrastructure (Note that from this point on, charges will be incurred on your cloud provider):
+These, along with with [remote storage](remote-storage.md) completes a basic cloud stack where our pipeline is entirely running on the cloud.

+## Provisioning and registering a Skypilot orchestrator alongisde a container registry

+The easiest cloud orchestrator to start with is the [Skypilot](https://skypilot.readthedocs.io/) orchestrator running on a public cloud.
+The The [ZenML Skypilot](../../stacks-and-components/component-guide/orchestrators/skypilot-vm.md)

 {% tabs %}
 {% tab title="GCP" %}